RTC Transit: Citizens Area Transit era (1992–2008)

-In 2004, CAT received its first shipment of 10 Irisbus Civis bus rapid transit (BRT) vehicles from Irisbus.
+In 2004, CAT received its first shipment of Irisbus Civis bus rapid transit (BRT) vehicles.
 These buses served on the new Metropolitan Area Express (MAX) route, which serves Nellis Air Force Base via North Las Vegas Boulevard.
 RTC was a member of the BRT Consortium organized by the Federal Transit Administration (FTA) in 1999.
 North Las Vegas Boulevard had been restriped in spring 2000, which converted what had been a breakdown lane into a dedicated transit lane; RTC subsequently applied for a federal grant in 2002 under the Bus Rapid Transit Initiative.
 The Civis featured an optical guidance system (OGS) to automate docking at level-boarding platforms, similar to a light-rail system; however, the OGS proved to be unreliable in service due to the difficulty of maintaining pavement markings.
 Revenue service on MAX started on June 30, 2004; ridership increased by 25% by the end of 2004, and end-to-end travel times were cut approximately in half, from 50 to 25 minutes.
+A year later, CAT received its first delivery of double decker buses from Alexander Dennis.

+RTC planned to build a terminal in Henderson, which was to begin construction in mid-2005.
+The location was to be near the northeast corner of College Drive and Horizon Drive.
+According to the RTC, plans included "eight bus berths; covered outdoor waiting; and a small terminal building to include an information/security desk, public restrooms, a driver's lounge, and mechanical spaces."
+Opposition from residents of the nearby Black Mountain Condominiums caused the project to be canceled following a vote by Henderson City Council on February 15, 2005.

-A year later, CAT received its first shipment of 50 double decker buses from Alexander Dennis.
-As new vehicles arrived, the RTC started a vehicle replacement program and began to retire its older CAT fleet.
-In March 2007, CAT received its first shipment of 30 Diesel-Electric Hybrid vehicles from New Flyer.
-Later that year, an additional 40 double deck vehicles from Alexander Dennis arrived, and the RTC unveiled a new rapid transit system which uses the new Diesel-Hybrid RTV Streetcar from Wright Group.
+In March 2007, additional double deck vehicles from Alexander Dennis arrived, and the RTC unveiled a new rapid transit system which uses the new Diesel-Hybrid RTV Streetcar from Wright Group.
 The first line was called the "Gold Line", which serviced the downtown and strip corridors.